FACT SHEET:

 The GA Pet Coalition has made it a priority to help ameliorate veterinary staffing shortages by creating an expedited pathway for out-of-state vets and vet techs to practice in Georgia.

-Our legislation, SB 410, will provide a six-month, temporary license for out-of-state vets and vet techs to practice in government or nonprofit shelter medicine, nonprofit sterilization clinics, or nonprofit mobile sterilization programs.
+Our legislation, SB 410, provides a six-month, temporary license for out-of-state vets and vet techs to practice in government or nonprofit shelter medicine, nonprofit sterilization clinics, or nonprofit mobile sterilization programs.

 Georgia must compete for veterinary professionals in a tight job market; temporary licensing lessens employment delays caused by bureaucratic requirements for an in-state license and will be especially helpful for recruiting veterinary professionals for relief work in areas near our state borders.